inferno986return/raspberry-pi-button-invaders/README.md

 ![Wiring](https://github.com/inferno986return/raspberry-pi-button-invaders/blob/master/images/wiring.png)

 2. Connect the jumper cables onto the top row of the breadboard, by referring to the diagram above and table below.
-The tutorial recommends ensuring the Raspberry Pi has been shutdown and unplugged while doing this I experienced no ill-effect from connecting the jumper cables while plugged in and powered on.
+The tutorial recommends ensuring the Raspberry Pi has been shutdown and unplugged while doing this, however I experienced no ill-effect from connecting the jumper cables while plugged in and powered on.

 |     Breadboard     |      Pi GPIO     |
 |:------------------:|:----------------:|